indianpanthertv/beautiful-jekyll/_posts/2016-02-27-jnu-agitation.md

 My dear students, have you never sung the melodious National anthem of India?
 You must have done it.
 If you didnot , then you can go just keep your mouth shut.
 Because we are not going to listen to people who are not Indians about the decisions which our Indians courts took.
 And if you did sing the Jana gana mana, then what does it say?

-> Jaana Gaana Maana Adhinayaka Jayehe
+<blockquote>Jaana Gaana Maana Adhinayaka Jayehe
 Bharata bhagya vidhata;
 Punjaba Sindhu Gujarata Maratha,
 Dravida Utkala Banga,